Skip to main content

 Run without project instruction files

-By default, praisonai run auto-loads AGENTS.md, CLAUDE.md, PRAISON.md, etc. from the project root.
-Use --no-rules to opt out:
+By default, praisonai run auto-loads AGENTS.md, CLAUDE.md, PRAISON.md, etc. from the project root and attaches nested-subtree instruction files as the agent touches them.
+Use --no-rules (or PRAISON_NO_RULES=true) to opt out of both:

 Use --verbose to see which instruction files were loaded: